Foundation of the United Arab Emirates: Declaration of independence and aftermath

 The union and independence of the United Arab Emirates was formally proclaimed by Sheikh Zayed Al Nahyan and was read out by Ahmed bin Khalifa Al Suwaidi on December 2, 1971, at 10:00 am at Union House (now Etihad Museum) in Jumeirah, Dubai, a day after the termination of the special treaty relations and the official expiration of the British deadline to withdraw from the Persian Gulf.
 The United Arab Emirates was founded by the signing of a provisional constitution by the rulers of Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain and Fujairah.

 The crowd gathered at Union House was so packed that following the signing, the rulers had to leave through a window.
 In the words of British Political Agent Julian Walker, “The treaty was signed amid a scene of confusion remarkable even by Arab standards.
 Photographers and pressmen were standing on the table and it was a little short of a miracle that nobody was injured and the documents were retrieved intact.”

 A bilateral treaty was signed between the United Kingdom and the newly-formed United Arab Emirates on December 2, 1971, that guaranteed ten years of friendship and cooperation between the two states.
 The agreement was signed a day after the termination of the special treaty relations and a series of earlier protection treaties that were concluded between the British government and various leaders of Trucial States since 1820.

-Although its ruler was present as an honoured gust at the celebration of the Union, Ras Al Khaimah was not initially a singatory to the Union treaty, Sheikh Saqr being dissatisfied with Ras Al Khaimah being given 6 seats in the parliamentary assembly, whereas Abu Dhabi and Dubai had 8 seats besides the power of joint veto.
-However, following the Iranian annexation of the islands of Greater and Lesser Tunbs and Abu Musa and the assassination of Sheikh Khalid bin Muhammad of Sharjah in January 1971, he decided to accede on February 10, 1972.
+Although its ruler was present as an honoured guest at the celebration of the Union, Ras Al Khaimah was not initially a signatory to the Union treaty, Sheikh Saqr being dissatisfied with Ras Al Khaimah being given 6 seats in the parliamentary assembly, whereas Abu Dhabi and Dubai had 8 seats besides the power of joint veto.
+However, following the Iranian annexation of the islands of Greater and Lesser Tunbs and Abu Musa and the assassination of Sheikh Khalid bin Muhammad of Sharjah in January 1972, he decided to accede on February 10, 1972.